 - Jump feet-first into water deeper than your head, level off, and begin swimming.

 - Swim 75 yards in a strong manner using one or more of the following strokes: sidestroke, breaststroke, trudgen, or crawl (no dog-paddle)

 - Swim 25 yards using an easy, resting backstroke.

-- After completing the swim, rest by floating for one minute.
+- After completing the swim, rest by floating (Typically, for up to one minute).

 (The 100 yards must be completed in one swim without stops and include at least one sharp turn.)

 To complete the Beginner test, you must demonstrate the following: